sanamlimbu/sanamlimbu/README.md

 ### Hi there 👋

 I am a Software Developer based in Perth📍.
-I have a solid technical background and demonstrated history of delivering high-quality web applications.
+I have a solid technical background and a demonstrated history of delivering high-quality web applications.

-I am comfortable with following tech:
+I am comfortable with the following tech:
-- ReactJS
+- React
 - TypeScript
 - Go
 - PostgreSQL